CameraRC Deluxe Features

 Compare Images Using Light Table

-The Professional Edition of CameraRC includes a Light Table that can directly compare between 1 and 4 of the captured or previously captured images.
+CameraRC Deluxe includes a Light Table that can directly compare between 1 and 4 of the captured or previously captured images.
 Our light table lets you easily zoom in on an area of the image and synchronously pan the images.
+Find out more in our Video Tutorial.

 Advanced Interval Capabilities